morya-odak/Final-Project---Financial-Planner/README.md

-**User Management: DONE**
-The application should implement a user registration and login system.
-Users should be able to create an account with a unique username and password.
-Ensure that user data, especially passwords, are stored securely on device.
-The system should support multiple user profiles, allowing different individuals to use the application on the same device without accessing each other's financial information.

 **Expense Tracking: NEED GUI**
 Implement a robust expense tracking system that allows users to add, edit, and delete their expenses.
 Each expense should include details such as the amount, date, and category.
 Provide at